inspatiallabs/inspatial-dev/packages/core/dev/dom/README.md

 console.log(window.document === document) // true
 ```

-The `InDOM` function is a convenient wrapper that:
+The `createDOM` function is a convenient wrapper that:
 - Creates a DOMParser instance for you
 - Sets the MIME type to "text/html"
 - Returns both document and window objects